moderndive/ModernDive_book/README.md

 # moderndiver-book

 This repo stores both the generating files and the resulting knitted bookdown files in the `docs` folder.
+This website is available at <http://ismayc.github.io/moderndiver-book>.
 Below are many items to be addressed in the future to improve on the book.

 ## To-do